ThirVondukr/passlib/docs/narr/quickstart.rst

 =================================
-Once you've chosen what password hash(es) you want to use, the next step is to define a :class:`~passlib.context.CryptContext` object to manage your hashes, and relating configuration information.
+Once you've chosen what password hash(es) you want to use, the next step is to define a :class:`~passlib.context.CryptContext` object to manage your hashes and related policy configuration.
 Insert the following code into your application::

     #